 I can’t make people stop saying that I stink.
 I can’t make people stop doing the mean things they do.
 I can, however, change myself.

 Through sheer determination, I have accepted that this is a part of my story.
 I don’t know why, and I may never know.
 Stinky is a part of me.
 Through accepting her, I have found a sense of freedom.
 I have figured out a way to change my way of thinking.

 When I find myself slipping into those old patterns, I think of my son.
 I force myself to push those other thoughts out.
 I’ve had to do this less and less.

 Don’t get me wrong.
 These feelings and these thoughts are still there.
 I have good days and bad days.
-I slip up sometimes, and there have been days where I have given in.
+I slip up sometimes, and there have been days when I have given in.
 That doesn’t matter, though.
 The next day is a new slate, and I begin again.

 Because of my love for my son, I am fighting my inner demons every day.
 And, I am kicking their ass.